BeibinLi/SGIN/README.md

 ## Experiments

+In all the experiments below, we use [pyglmnet]() for group lasso, [sklearn]() for lasso, and PyTorch for all neural network based models.
+In general, group lasso runs much slower than other models.
+However,  if  your group lasso got stuck for days, you might need to confirm you have a correct pyglmnet version.

 ### Autism Classification and Regression
 Here we use [et_asd_classification.py](et_asd_classification.py) for the ASD/non-ASD classification experiments and [et_regression.py](et_regression.py) for the regression experiments.